CrunchyData/postgres-operator-client/docs/content/reference/pgo_show_user.md

 ---
 ## pgo show user

-Show pguser Secret details for a PostgresCluster.
+Show details for a PostgresCluster user.

 ### Synopsis

-Show pguser Secret details for a PostgresCluster.
+Show details for a PostgresCluster user.
+Only shows details for the default user for a PostgresCluster or for users defined on the PostgresCluster spec.
+Use the "--show-connection-info" flag to get the connection info, including password.

 #### RBAC Requirements
     Resources  Verbs